MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputviewocclusion.md

 ## -description

-Represents a single input pane currently occluding the app.
+Represents the area of the app that is currently occluded by the [CoreInputView](coreinputview.md).

 > [!NOTE]
 > Not supported on HoloLens.